segmentio/segment-docs/src/getting-started/04-full-install.md

 ### When to call Screen

-Segment uses Screen calls to replace the Page method in mobile apps.
-Mobile Screen calls are treated similarly to standard Page tracking, only with more context about the device.
+Segment Screen calls are essentially the Page method, except for mobile apps.
+Mobile Screen calls are treated similarly to standard Page tracking, only they contain more context traits about the device.
 The goal is to have as much consistency between web and mobile as is feasible.

 ## Track calls